Niels Vink: Early life

-At the age of one year, Vink contracted a bacterial infection (meningococcal sepsis).
-As a result, he lost both legs and several phalanges.
+At the age of one year, Vink contracted a severe, life-threatening bacterial infection, meningococcal sepsis.
+Complications required the amputation of both of his legs, as well as several phalanges and small bones in his hands.

-At the age of nine, he attended the 2012 Summer Paralympics in London.
-This is where his ambition arose to one day participate in the Paralympic Games.
-After trying out a few sports, he chose wheelchair tennis.
+At the age of nine, he attended the 2012 Summer Paralympics in London as a spectator with his mother.
+This is where he was inspired to one day participate in the Paralympic Games.
+After trying out a few sports, including sitting volleyball and wheelchair basketball, he chose wheelchair tennis.